 First, we have had our children share bedrooms—a boys’ bedroom and a girls’ bedroom.
 With less privacy, there is less opportunity for failure since there is often accountability and even when a child is alone in his bedroom, he never knows when a sibling will enter.

-Several years ago, we had a family conversation and discussed some of what we were hearing about moral failures among Christian young people.
+Years ago, we had a family conversation and discussed some of what we were hearing about moral failures among Christian young people.
 As we discussed this topic with our children, we asked them if they would like accountability in order to help them avoid being in similar situations.
 Everyone agreed, and as a family, we took some steps toward that accountability.
-We would have an open device and open computer policy.
+We have an open device and open computer policy.
 That meant that we (Steve and Teri) had full freedom to get on the children’s computers, see their e-mail, and look at their phones.
 Since they knew we would do this, it provided them with accountability.
 In a similar way, we (Steve and Teri) have an open policy with each other concerning our computers, e-mail, and phones.
 “Submitting yourselves one to another in the fear of God” (Ephesians 5:21).
 Accountability itself goes a long way in reducing temptation and sin.
 “But if ye will not do so, behold, ye have sinned against the LORD: and be sure your sin will find you out” (Numbers 32:23).

 There is still quite a bit more we would like to tell you concerning protecting our families in this technological world from the evil that would like to prey upon them.
-We will continue this topic next month.
+We will continue on this topic next month.
 We pray that each of our heart’s desire is that we would be as Peter encourages us, “But as he which hath called you is holy, so be ye holy in all manner of conversation; Because it is written, Be ye holy; for I am holy” (1 Peter 1:15-16).
 That is only possible through the Lord Jesus Christ.
 As we raise our children in the nurture and admonition of the Lord, may we be willing to invest of our time and finances to shelter them.
 “For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world” (1 John 2:16).